Chikkajala metro station

 Chikkajala is a cancelled elevated metro station on the north–south corridor of the Blue Line of Namma Metro in Bangalore, India.
 This metro station will consist of the main Chikkajala village which holds the main Chikkajala Fort Ruins followed by prime locations like Decathlon Anubhava Sports Arena, Chikkajala Police Station and Chikkajala Lake.
-This metro station will not be operational on June 2026 due to lack of funds.
+This metro station will not be operational in June 2026 due to lack of funds.